Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists primts the lists in the current working directory then the parent directory and finally the boot directory 12-file_type prints the type of file in tmp called iamafile 13-symbolic_link creates a symbolic link to /bin/ls
+11-lists primts the lists in the current working directory then the parent directory and finally the boot directory 12-file_type prints the type of file in tmp called iamafile 13-symbolic_link creates a symbolic link to /bin/ls 14-copy_html copies files from the curretn working directory to the parent working directory but doesn't duplicate.